ResearchSoftwareInstitute/xDCIShare/README.md

 echo PASSWORD | gpg --batch --yes --passphrase-fd 0 --symmetric .env.staging.template
 ```

-When Jenkins checks out a version of this project it will decrypt this file ,
+When Jenkins checks out a version of this project it will decrypt this file,
 run it through the `envsubst` to fill in any variables provided by Jenkins, and
 save the results in `.env`.
 Jenkins uses the following simple script to deploy: